Storyteller. Qualitative Researcher.

 I am interested in the idea of collage on a conceptual and practical level.
 Genres like satire, dramedy, live-action animation mixtures excite me.

-I specialize in short-form content, non-traditional portraits, and blending narrative and documentary techniques.
+I specialize in short-form content, video portraits, and blending narrative and documentary techniques.
 I am obsessed with the concept of community and what it means to belong.
 At the root, my work is a commentary on traditions, systems, or societal values.

 Adobe Premiere Adobe Photoshop Google Suite Canon C Series Sony FS5- FS7 DSLRS Mirrorless Interchangeable-Lens Cameras Lavaliere + Shotgun Microphones Custom PC Builds